Ishwari96/Coding_Assignment/README.md

 1. Download/Clone the project on to your local machine and follow solution steps
 2. Run the project on your machine
-3. Send a GET request in postman http://localhost:8081/api/weather?city="AnyCity"
+3. Send a GET request in postman or open browser using http://localhost:8081/api/weather?city="AnyCity"
 4. Open Postgres and confirm if weather table is created and data saved